anderson-optimization/firebase-lib/docs/07-resource-access.md

 ```

 After resources are instantiated by `resourcesApisFactory()` and stored in, say,
-`resources` variable, accessing hobbies alias to get its data would necessitate
+`resources` variable, accessing the hobbies alias to get its data would
-the following call.
+necessitate the following call.

 ```javascript
 let {value} = await resources.users.userInfo.hobbies.get();